pharo-iot/PharoThings/README.md

 This tab shows live state of devices.
 You can click on output pins to modify value.

 From context menu you can disable and remove devices.
-Also you can browse implementation.
+And you can also browse implementation.

 Following demo shows devices in live: